tumetus/tuomokankaanpaa/website-spec.md

 ## Overview
 Single-page landing site for Tuomo Kankaanpää - software developer and ghostwriter for dev tool companies.

+## Technical notes
+Use next.js.
+Use tailwind for styles.
+If e.g. some color required is not found in tailwind classes, create class for it instead of using it inline.

 ## Brand Colors
 - **Primary Green**: `#00D966` (Spotify green - for CTAs in developer section)
 - **Primary Purple**: `#9333EA` (Royal purple - for CTAs in dev tools section)